Five Brilliant Bird Beaks

 The crossbill is another bird whose name fits it perfectly.
-The mandibles of this large, colourful finch’s beak, rather than meeting at a neat point at the tips, are instead crossed over.
+The mandibles of this finch’s beak, rather than meeting at a neat point at the tips, are instead crossed over.
 Like many birds with distinctive beaks, this is an adaptation to a specialised diet.

 The crossbill feeds almost exclusively on the seeds of coniferous trees such as pine and larch.
 The problem with this is that these trees protect their seeds within a cone until they are fully developed.
 Only then does the cone open, scattering the seeds to the wind.
 These seeds are an important food resource for many small mammals and birds – but one that is not usually available until the cones open naturally.
 The strange beak of the crossbill, however, allows this bird to jump the queue.
-Using its crossed mandibles, it levers open the tough conifer cones and scoops out the paper-thin seeds within using its muscular tongue.
+Using its crossed mandibles, it levers the tough conifer cones open and then scoops out the paper-thin seeds within using its muscular tongue.
 In doing so, this bird is able to exploit a rich source of food for many weeks before it becomes available to other, less specialised animals.
 Because their food supply is available year-round, crossbills can breed at pretty much any time; incubating females have even been seen in January, with snow on their backs.

-There are five different species of crossbill in the world, and although all of them have crossed mandibles of some description, the particular size and shape of the bill varies between species, and even between populations within the same species.
+There are five different species of crossbill in the world, and although all of them have crossed mandibles of some description, the particular size and shape of the bill vary between species, and even between populations within the same species.
 Each unique bill form is an evolutionary adaptation that enables the bird to specialise in prying apart the scales of their preferred type of cone, whether it be spruce, pine, or larch.
 Just as humans can be left- or right-handed, not all crossbills within a species have mandibles that cross the same way, although what determines the direction it takes is not yet understood.
 However, the proportion of left-billed to right-billed individuals is approximately equal, which implies that there are no disadvantages either way.

 When a nestling crossbill hatches, its bill is straight, with the mandibles fitting neatly together.
 It isn’t until a few weeks later that its lower mandible begins to twist to one side or the other of the upper mandible; and another 10 days or so after that before it can start work on the cones upon which it will subsist for the rest of its life.

 When a large bird resembling a hefty-looking blue-grey stork was discovered by scientists in the remote depths of Africa in the 19th century, several skins were sent back to Europe for examination.
-Its huge, thick, bulbous beak in particular was the subject of much discussion, prompting naturalists to call the bird the shoebill – they thought its bill bore more than a passing resemblance to a large shoe, especially a clog.
+Its huge, thick, bulbous beak, in particular, was the subject of much discussion, prompting naturalists to call the bird the shoebill – they thought its bill bore more than a passing resemblance to a large shoe, especially a clog.

 In 1851, the famous ornithologist and bird artist John Gould first laid eyes on this species.
 He described it as ‘the most extraordinary bird I have seen for many years’.
 It’s easy to understand why he thought that.
 Standing 1.5 m tall, and with a wingspan of 2.3 m, the shoebill is certainly a very striking bird.
 In fact, its size, coupled with that big, broad, capacious beak, a sinister ‘smile’ created by the fit of the mandibles, and an intense death stare make the shoebill somewhat of a formidable sight to behold.
 John Gould proceeded to give the shoebill the scientific name Balaeniceps rex, which means ‘king whale-head’.